-Recently, Sticky and ConversionXL Institute released an original study on logos.
+Recently, Sticky and CXL Institute released an original study on logos.
 First, they looked at branding seconds, the percentage of people who see the logo multiplied by the average time they spend on it.
 Branding seconds is a compound metric that shows how much attention the logo earns, a strong predictor of likability.

 Branding seconds increased with the new logo for all of the companies studied (Airbnb, Facebook, Google, etc.) However, what truly mattered was recall.
 Did people remember seeing the logo?
 And upon remembering the logo, did they know which company it represented?